 The Department of Animal Sciences offers degree programs in animal science, equine science, and veterinary technology.
-The faculty and staff conduct teaching, research and extension programs to support production and utilization of many types of animals, including beef cattle, dairy cattle, sheep, swine and horses, as well as other managed animals, including those providing other types of food and fiber, companion animals and animals in zoos.
+The faculty and staff conduct teaching, research and extension programs to support production and utilization of many types of animals, including beef and dairy cattle, sheep, swine, horses and poultry, as well as those providing other types of food and fiber, companion animals and animals in zoos.

 Five study options are available for the animal science major.

 Animal Production, Management and Husbandry – This option is designed for students wanting a background in the principles of animal management and husbandry.
 It includes broad training in animal husbandry, production and management.
-Employment opportunities include careers in livestock production, allied and technical support fields, including agricultural positions within the Cooperative Extension Service.
+Employment opportunities include careers in livestock production, allied and technical support fields, including agricultural positions within Extension.

 Animal Biomedical Science – This option offers students a more scientific approach to animal science, preparing them for veterinary medicine, graduate research in animal science, teaching, food technology and the biotechnology industry.
 Students receive an animal science degree while meeting academic requirements for application to veterinary schools.